Medicare Advantage Insurance Plans Omaha, Nebraska

-- Private Fee-for-Service Plan (PFFS): Similar in how Original Medicare works, you can generally go to any doctor, other health care provider, or hospital as long as they agree to treat you.
+- Private Fee-for-Service Plan (PFFS): Similar to how Original Medicare works, the PFFS plan typically allows you to go to any doctor, other health care provider, or hospital as long as they agree to treat you.
 The plan determines how much it will pay doctors, other healthcare providers, and hospitals, and how much you must pay when you get care.

 - Special Needs Plans (SNP): Focused on those with special needs, there are three SNP plans: Medicare beneficiaries living in institutions, those who are dual-eligible for Medicaid and Medicare, and those with chronic conditions.
 This type of plan always includes prescription drug coverage.